lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     At this point, the *input.lammps* is a
     LAMMPS input script that does nothing.
-    You can run it using LAMMPS to verify that the *input* contains no mistake by running the following command in the terminal from the *my-first-input/*  folder:
+    You can run it using LAMMPS to verify that the *input* contains no mistake by typing the following command in the terminal from the *my-first-input/*  folder:

 ..  code-block:: bw